Cerebral Palsy Causes

-- Blood flow problems to the brain, which can cause blood clotting
+- Problems with blood flow to the brain, which can lead to blood clotting and fetal stroke

 Brain malformations are defects that happen when the baby’s brain develops abnormally.
-Although it can occur any time during fetal development, if it happens 20 weeks gestation or prior, the baby runs the highest risk of developing brain damage, cerebral palsy, and other medical conditions.
+Although it can occur any time during fetal development, prior to 20 weeks gestation, the baby runs the highest risk of developing brain damage which may lead to cerebral palsy.

-Jaundice is caused by bilirubin buildup in the blood.
-Although some cases of jaundice will clear up on its own, it’s the excessive cases that need close monitoring and treatment.
-If jaundice is left untreated, a form of brain damage called kernicterus can occur, which can lead to the infant developing cerebral palsy.
+Jaundice is caused by bilirubin buildup in the blood in the first days to weeks after birth.
+Some cases of jaundice will clear up independently or with treatment.
+But when the bilirubin is very high and jaundice is left untreated, a form of brain damage called kernicterus may occur, which can lead to the infant developing cerebral palsy.

 Rh incompatibility is a medical condition marked by the mother’s blood and infant’s blood being incompatible.
-The mother’s blood produces a certain type of antibodies that destroy the infant’s blood cells during pregnancy.
-This in turn can lead to jaundice, which can lead to brain damage, which can cause cerebral palsy.
+The mother’s blood produces antibodies that destroy the infant’s blood cells during late pregnancy or after delivery.
+This in turn can lead to jaundice, which can lead to brain damage and increased risk of cerebral palsy.

-Maternal infections such as measles, cytomegalovirus, toxoplasmosis, chickenpox, and certain other diseases, if not properly detected and treated, can lead to an infant developing cerebral palsy.
-Infections have the ability to cause brain damage (see below), which can cause cerebral palsy and other medical conditions.
+Maternal infections such as measles, cytomegalovirus, toxoplasmosis, chickenpox, and certain other diseases, if not properly detected and treated, can lead to brain damage in the developing infant and increase the risk of cerebral palsy.

 Prolonged labor is labor that lasts longer than 16 to 24 hours.
-When labor is considered prolonged depends on the individual, with new mothers expected to take longer to deliver than mothers who have given birth at least once before.
 There are many possible complications of prolonged labor, including cerebral palsy.
 It is associated with the use of instruments, like forceps, which can physically damage a baby’s head.

 Prolonged labor is also associated with a number of complications that can cause brain damage by asphyxiation, or deprivation of oxygen.
-These include a breech birth position, a large baby, the baby getting stuck in the mother’s pelvis or in the birth canal, complications with the placenta or umbilical cord, and the failure of a doctor to perform a Cesarean section, which could prevent brain damage.
+These include a breech birth, a large baby, the baby getting stuck in the mother’s pelvis or in the birth canal, complications with the placenta or umbilical cord, and the failure of a doctor to perform a Cesarean section in time to prevent brain damage.

 Brain damage is one of the primary reasons that cerebral palsy occurs.
 It can happen before, during, or after birth.

-Maternal high blood pressure and infections can lead to brain damage while the baby is still in utero.
-Abnormal brain development during pregnancy can also cause brain damage, which can occur due to maternal infections and high blood pressure.
-It’s extremely important to get prenatal care and routine medical monitoring while pregnant.
+Maternal high blood pressure and infections can lead to abnormal brain development or brain damage while an infant is still in utero.
+It’s extremely important to get regular prenatal care and routine medical monitoring while pregnant.

-Hemorrhaging is another reason infant brain damage happens, and is more common in babies born prematurely.
-Hemorrhages result after a baby has improper blood flow to the brain or reduced oxygen to the brain.
-Unfortunately, bleeding inside the brain isn’t obviously visible and it isn’t until certain symptoms occur that a proper diagnosis can be made.
-In some instance, medical malpractice is the direct cause if infant hemorrhaging (see the following section for additional details on medical negligence).
+Hemorrhaging is another cause of infant brain damage, and is more common in babies born prematurely.
+Hemorrhages can result after a baby has a problem with blood flow to the brain or reduced oxygen to the brain.
+Unfortunately, bleeding inside the brain isn’t necessarily visible and it isn’t until certain symptoms occur that a proper diagnosis can be made.
+In some instances, medical malpractice is the direct cause of infant hemorrhage (see the following section for additional details on medical negligence).

 Unfortunately, there are some cases of cerebral palsy that could have been prevented if not for medical mistakes and negligence.
-In addition to failing to find and diagnose medical problems early that may have prevented damages, physicians can also play a hand in causes brain damage during childbirth.
-Although these medical mistakes are never done on purpose, the end result is that sloppy medical care can lead to severe problems.
+In addition to failing to find and diagnose medical problems early in pregnancy in order to prevent damage, physicians can also significantly impact causes of brain damage during childbirth.
+Although these medical mistakes are not purposeful, the end result is that improper medical care of the patient can lead to severe problems.